Legacy

 Philanthropy and Social Commitment

-In 2014, the M. Mondejar Steiner Foundation was established by Minerva Mondejar Steiner, giving formal expression to the family’s long-standing commitment to education, cultural preservation, humanitarian response, disaster relief, and community support, including assistance during natural disasters and typhoons.
+In 2014, the M. Mondejar Steiner Foundation was established by Minerva Mondejar Steiner, giving formal expression to the family’s long-standing commitment to education, cultural preservation, humanitarian response, disaster relief, and community support.

-Together with Mondejar Foundation, it continues the family’s philanthropic tradition across generations and communities.
+Together with Mondejar Foundation, this work continues the family’s philanthropic tradition across generations and communities.

 Clean Water Initiative